krz8/accretions/manual.md

 [Homepage][home] [Manual][manual]

-Accretions is a collection of data structures that don't already exist in standard Common Lisp.
+Accretions is a collection of data structures that don't already exist in Common Lisp.
 Of course, we already have lists, and most CL implementations also have performant hash tables.
 But there remain other data structures that are essential to certain applications.
 Accretions is my collection of them.